Imran2205/wge/README.md

 - Node and npm
   - Make sure Node and npm are installed.
 If they are, ```node -v``` and ```npm -v``` should print version numbers.
-  - To install Node and npm in OSX use
+  - To install Node and npm in macOS use
     ```shell
     brew install node
     ```